atlanhq/atlan-hello-world-app/README.md

 An Atlan app is a small service that runs on the Atlan platform and does something useful with the metadata graph — pulling in metadata from a source system, publishing it back out, transforming or enriching it, reacting to events, automating a workflow.
-Connectors are the most common kind, but the same shape covers publishers, transformers, automations, agents, and anything else you want to plug into the platform.

-Internally an app is a **workflow**: a few discrete steps that the platform schedules, retries, and observes.
-Each step is a Python coroutine; the platform handles the orchestration, state, and recovery.

 The [`application-sdk`](https://github.com/atlanhq/application-sdk) is the Python library Atlan provides for writing those workflows.
 This repo is